 However, if you wish to access your money in a sooner rather than later, investing with your TFSA may not be for you, because that $10,000 you put in your TFSA might be very realistically be only $7500.
 It’s hard to time the market and it really depends on your risk tolerance.

 TFSA as a Trading Account

 This is where I have my TFSA.
 I have yet to transfer my non-registered investing account to my TFSA, though I plan to do this to max out my TFSA contribution room.
 If they had this back when I was in school, I would probably pounce all over it.
 I would probably only use a discount brokerage for the TFSA trading account, because if you went with a big bank brokerage account, you would be charged $25-$29 each time you make a trade.
 That can really really eat away at the money you have invested in your TFSA.
 I personally use Questrade.
-It costs me $5 to make a trade.
-You can get 10 free first free trades if you sign up for a new account.
+It costs me $5 to make a trade – and I can even buy ETFs for free!
 As a young investor, I would start with Exhange Traded Funds.
 They also have low MER’s (slightly lower than the TD E-series) but you do have to pay a commission each time you trade.
-Dan from the Canadian Couch Potato has a great website with all sorts of Model Couch Potato ETF’s.

 The good thing about using the TFSA as a trading account is that you don’t have to pay tax on your capital gains.
 However, you don’t get to use capital losses, either.
 It’s almost like a virtual world trading world (like they have for “pretend” stock portfolios where you can see how well you invest) where you don’t have to worry about capital gains or losses for your tax return.
 For that reason, I’m a big fan of the TFSA as a trading account because it’s sometimes difficult to be meticulous about your capital gains and losses, especially if you buy and sell stocks often.